Russia, Belarus hold talks over re-export of banned Western food

 Belarus hopes to significantly increase export volumes to Russia of the food it produces such as pasta, vegetables, grocery products and confectionery, Belarussian Agriculture Minister Leonid Zayats told local media last week.

-Belarus supplied food products worth $1 billion to Russia in January-March, mainly milk, dairy products and meat.
+Belarus supplied food products worth $1 billion (595.88 million British pound) to Russia in January-March, mainly milk, dairy products and meat.

 In Kazakhstan, the administration of President Nursultan Nazarbayev has said Moscow's food bans are "a unilateral act".